t0nyandre/go-boilerplate-oauth2/README.md

 A better overview of my current challenge and why I have chosen to endeavour into this sort of madness.

 ## Issue
-This repository is maintained actively, so if you face any issue please raise an issue at [GitHub](https://github.com/t0nyandre/go-boilerplate-oauth2/issues/new) or [GitLab](https://gitlab.com/t0nyandre/go-boilerplate-oauth2/-/issues/new).
+This repository is maintained actively, so if you face any issue or use the repository and want me to add a feature, please raise an issue at [GitHub](https://github.com/t0nyandre/go-boilerplate-oauth2/issues/new) or [GitLab](https://gitlab.com/t0nyandre/go-boilerplate-oauth2/-/issues/new).

 #### Liked the work?
 - Give the repository a star ;-)